-We have invited guest author Amanda Mouttaki to share with us her first hand experiences of the Ait Benhaddou (Game of Thrones Yunkai) and Essaouira (Game of Thrones Astapor), two exotic Game of Thrones filming locations in Morocco.
+This article contains affiliate links at no cost to you.
+We have invited guest author Amanda Mouttaki to share with us her first-hand experiences of the Ait Benhaddou (Game of Thrones Yunkai) and Essaouira (Game of Thrones Astapor), two exotic Game of Thrones filming locations in Morocco.
 Amanda Mouttaki is a freelance writer and blogger living in Marrakech, Morocco with her husband and two boys.
 She is foodie and history nerd who loves to travel far and wide to learn more and eat the best food around!
 She writes regularly on her blog Maroc Mama and if you’re in Marrakech be sure to take one of her Marrakech Food Tours!

 About Game of Thrones Filming Locations

 Game of Thrones filming locations in Morocco are just a few alongside several exotic choices for film sets.
 The hit HBO series has used sets in Northern Ireland, Iceland, Malta, Spain, Croatia and Scotland.
 For the Game of Thrones Yunkai and the Game of Thrones Astapor, producers chose two locations in Morocco, the real ancient fortified city of Ait Benhaddou (Yunkai) and Essaouira (Astapor).